javaoffers/briefest/readmeEn.md

 ## Function is introduced
 - feature
   - High performance queries and insert
-  - Support sub-database sub-table (supported in the next version)
-  - Support multiple data source switching (supported in the next version)
   - Don't have to write the native SQL.
 Can according to the stream of Java API to write.
   - SQL function annotation, simple and easy to use
   - New, supporting the mapper interface class write default default method.